probot/probot/docs/development.md

 ## Running the app locally

+Before we run our app, we have install Probot and everything else into our app.
+Run `npm install --dev` and wait for it to complete.

 Now you're ready to run the app on your local machine.
 Run `npm run dev` to start the server:

 ```